-- 1. Staff will be in-serviced on a regular basis on issues related to child protection.
-In addition, written procedures and training will be provided to all staff on the following: - Definition of child maltreatment including emotional, physical and sexual abuse; as well as neglect. - Indicators of child abuse and neglect. - Beliefs and myths about child abuse and its prevalence. - Steps to take if abuse is suspected either as a result of a disclosure or observed indicators - How to respond appropriately to a disclosure. - Appropriate professional behaviour in relation to the children to whom they have a Duty of Care, and - The provision of Protective Behaviours training with an indicated expectation that the students in the school will be given the opportunity to become familiar with the Protective Behaviours themes and strategies and encouraged to use them. - 2.
+- 1. Annual or bi-annual child protection refresher courses for all staff, addressing updated legislation and best practices in child safety includes: - Definition of child maltreatment including emotional, physical and sexual abuse; as well as neglect. - Indicators of child abuse and neglect. - Beliefs and myths about child abuse and its prevalence. - Steps to take if abuse is suspected either as a result of a disclosure or observed indicators - How to respond appropriately to a disclosure. - Appropriate professional behaviour in relation to the children to whom they have a Duty of Care, and - • - Regular Protective Behaviours training sessions for students, focusing on age-appropriate awareness of their rights, self-protection skills, and understanding boundaries. - 2.
 All staff employed at the school, whether it be on a permanent, temporary or casual basis, are appropriately screened, trained and supervised.
 The employment process requires: - written applications addressing specific selection criteria - an interview with an appropriate selection panel - full referee checks; including 2 referees and 2 previous employers - police screening, and - confirmation that the applicant is neither on the national register or has left his or her previous place of employment with unresolved allegations of misconduct. - Teachers are required, through the Teachers Registration Board (TRB), to have a police clearance.
 The Working with Children (WWC) legislation requires them to have a WWC Check. - Non teaching staff are also required to have a WWC check if their usual duties involve contact with children (see details below).
 School policy can be used to require these staff to have a police clearance. - Volunteers who are not parents who have contact with children are also required to have a WWC Check. - Volunteers who are parents are exempt from getting a WWC Check, unless on an overnight camp. - 3.
 The school's commitment to the protection of students is made clear at all stages of the recruitment and selection process. - 4.
 As the School actively encourages the participation and involvement of parents in classroom activities, excursions and camps specific guidelines have been put in place. - A confidential declaration (to be completed at the time of enrolment) indicating whether or not they have any convictions or whether or not they have any circumstances or reasons that might preclude them from working with or near children. - Clear guidelines are to be provided by staff outlining parental role and level of responsibility when acting in a supervisory capacity. - These guidelines should include strategies that reduce inherent risk both for the volunteers (ie they are not being asked to operate in such a way that they themselves are vulnerable) and for the students. - 5.
 The school recognises that as many perpetrators of child abuse are never identified and therefore charged, screening in itself does not result in children being protected from potential abuse.
 Teaching and supervision practices will be monitored to ensure that the level of risk is managed effectively. - 6.
 The School recognises that teachers are in a unique position to observe children and note any changes in their behaviour and as such will be supported in bringing forward any concerns as a result of their observations. - 7.
 The School's Child Protection Policy will be available to all staff, parents and students, who will, as a result, know how to raise any concerns they may have.
 The school will be committed to responding to all concerns in a professional manner.